The Texas Monarch Flyway Strategy Program

 - Native Pollinator Protocols for State Development Projects

 - Partnerships and Collaboration

-The Tri-Regional Monarch Flyway Strategy is an outgrowth of the Gulf Houston Regional Conservation Plan's Monarch Flyway Strategy, which is a collaborative effort modeled after TPWD's Conservation Plan focused on preservation and creation of monarch butterfly and other pollinator habitat in the 8-county area in and around Greater Houston.
-Interest in the plan from regions outside of the 8-county Gulf Houston Region made clear the need for collaboration across a broader area, leading to the creation of the Tri-Regional Monarch Flyway Strategy, which includes projects in Hill Country and South Texas in addition to the Greater Houston Area.
-TPWD is working to include the Tri-Regional MFS in the next revision of the Plan.
+Facilitated by Houston Wilderness, the Texas Multi-Regional Monarch Flyway Strategy is an outgrowth of the Gulf Houston & Tri-Regional Monarch Flyway Strategy, which is a collaborative effort modeled after Texas Parks & Wildlife Department's Monarch Conservation Plan focused on preservation and creation of monarch butterfly and other pollinator habitat in the 8-county area in and around Greater Houston.
+Interest in the plan from regions outside of the 8-county Gulf Houston Region made clear the need for collaboration across a broader area, leading to the creation of the Tri-Regional and then the Texas Monarch Flyway Strategy, which includes projects in Hill Country, North Texas and South Texas in addition to the Greater Houston Area.
 The Tri-Regional MFS Program includes three phases, which include the restoration and enhancement of:

 A) Grass and riparian lands in urban area